asreview/asreview/docs/source/10minutes_asreview.rst

 You can view the results of your automated systematic review by using the `` Export`` option.
 The export file you created earlier (for example ``myresults.csv``) can be viewed by running ``open myresults.csv``.

-In the exported file, papers are ordered as follows: first the manually included papers, followed by the unlabeled papers by decreasing likeliness of inclusions, then the manually excluded papers.
+In the exported file, papers are ordered as follows: 1) the manually included papers, 2) the unlabeled papers by decreasing likeliness of inclusions, 3) the manually excluded papers.